1. Introduction and Objectives

 User Management |

-The system shall have a user management system that allows for login, registration, andhistorical consultation. |
+The system shall have a user management system that allows for login, registration, and historical consultation. |

 LLM |